Metaswitch/clearwater-readthedocs/Making your first call.md

 ## Work out your base domain

 If you installed Clearwater manually, your base DNS name will simply by `<zone>`.
 If you installed using the automated install process, your base DNS name will be `<name>.<zone>`.
+If you installed an All-in-One node, you base name will be `example.com`.

 For the rest of these instructions, the base DNS name will be referred to as `<domain>`.

 ## Create a number for your client